-In 2019, the Pennsylvania legislature eliminated the criminal statute of limitations for childhood sexual abuse in any new cases.
+In 2019, the Pennsylvania legislature eliminated the criminal statute of limitations for childhood sexual abuse in any new cases and increased the civil statute of limitations to age 55.
 Prior to that change, Pennsylvania law only gave survivors until age 30 to sue and strictly limited the time that criminal complaint could occur.
-This has allowed thousands of childhood sexual abuse survivors to seek justice and compensation for the injuries they’ve suffered.
+This will allow thousands of childhood sexual abuse survivors to seek justice and compensation for the injuries they suffer.

-The original proposal extended the time period until the victim reached age 50 and proposal allowed for a two-year window for existing survivors to file lawsuits even if their time had already expired.
-Though the statute of limitations was extended beyond the original scope, the second portion of the law has not passed.
+The original proposal for the law also allowed for a two-year window for existing survivors to file lawsuits even if their statute of limitations had already expired.
+However, the second portion of the law has not yet passed.

 Pennsylvania Epicenter of Child Sexual Abuse Exposure

 Pennsylvania was the location of one of the first successful civil trials against a Catholic clergy member over 30 years ago, and with the exposure of Penn State’s Jerry Sandusky story, Pennsylvania has become the focus of the child sexual abuse scandal.
 Since that time, 21 states including Pennsylvania, New York and New Jersey have extended the time that child sexual abuse survivors have to seek justice.